Learn the Productive Muslim way to wake up for Fajr every single day with our FREE course on

 1. Go to bed early and rest

 After the Isha prayer, the Prophet (Peace and blessings be upon him) would not like to engage in unnecessary talk and would take to his house to go to sleep.
-This is the similar life-style for many communities where electricity has not created a false sense of daylight.
+This is a similar life-style for many communities where electricity has not created a false sense of daylight.
 Societies that maintain going down with the sun inevitably rise with the sun, making the most of their morning to do ‘ibaadah or secure their livelihood.
 If you need to fit in more sleep, try taking a nap before or after Zhuhr.

 2. Untie your three knots